-Man charged with battery in racist altercation at Starbucks
+'Shut up slave': Man goes on racist rant at Starbucks

 Story highlights

-- Police said the Chicago man faces three counts of misdemeanor battery
+- Chicago man faces three counts of misdemeanor battery, police say

 - "Shut up slave.
 Do not talk to me," a white man said to an unidentified black man